ovh/svfs/docs/FAQ.md

-looking for local speed rates, then this means you are looking for a local filesystem and svfs is no more than an easier way to achieve synchronization between both since it brings support for usual tools when used with appropriate options (for instance `rsync -av -W --inplace --update --progress`).
+looking for local speed rates, then this means you are looking for a local filesystem and svfs is no more than an easier way to achieve synchronization between both since it brings support for usual tools when used with appropriate options (for instance `rsync -avW --inplace --no-g --no-o --progress`).
 In this case you should rely on an appropriate, journalized, battle-hardened local filesystem.
 This is also where you should manage ownership, permissions and other ACL/extended attributes information, relatively to your local users and groups.

 ### Why can't I set uid/guid and permissions ?

-Openstack Swift object storage does not handle file ownership or permissions in a way which is compatible with POSIX filesystems.
-Indeed, Swift supports ACLs however it can not be converted reliably as file permissions or ownership.
+Openstack Swift does not handle file ownership or permissions in a way which is familiar to filesystems.
+It is actually relying on some form of ACLs which can't be a good match for filesystem permissions.
+Also, it has little sense to set file ownership or permissions over object storage : there's no such thing as uid/gid when you store an object : it's *your* object.
+These informations come from your local filesystem while you are storing data on a remote location.
-A basic implementation could use Swift's metadata to make this possible but the performance impact would be huge since a request would be necessary for every single file within a container and it makes little sense as uid/gid mapping can differ between two mountpoints.
+Given that, svfs doesn't support setting this information per file but provides per mountpoint options.

-### Why are creation/access times erroneous ?
+### Why are access/creation/modification times erroneous ?

-Openstack Swift only stores the modification time of an object so this information won't be available when used as a POSIX filesystem.
-Again, using metadata could solve this issue but the performance impact wouldn't make this a worthy tradeoff.
+Openstack Swift generates and stores modification time so that users can't change it.
+In svfs we use metadata to store this information if you supply a specific mount option (`extended_attr`).
+This has a performance impact since fetching metadata is only possible by requesting extra details on each node.
+So if you want the best performance, you shouldn't use it.
+Note that mtime can't be set on a directory/container/mountpoint because every change occuring within one of this node would trigger too many requests.
+Usually that's not an issue for backup tools as they don't rely on directory metas.

 ### Why does an entire tree disappear when I remove the sole object in it ?